Skip to content

 Warning

-In this specific case, the third parameter should use double-quotes for string values """String Value""" and simple quotes for functions (to be interpreted by the script engine): "MD5OfAString(...)"
+In this specific case, the third parameter should use double quotes for string values """String Value""" and single quotes for functions (to be interpreted by the script engine): "MD5OfAString(...)"

 • Go to the "Scripting" page and double-click on "UserMain".